-When capital expenditure is lumpy and / or large it is common to need to consider and model a major maintenance reserve account (MMRA/c).
-This tutorial describes the function of MMRA and how to code and link it to the Financial Statements.
+When capital expenditure is lumpy and/or large it is common to need to consider and model a major maintenance reserve account (MMRA).
+This tutorial describes the function of MMRA and how to code and link it to the financial statements.

-A MMRA/c is typically required by lenders where the maintenance cycle of the project is such that there are large maintenance costs relative to the cashflow which incurred during the operational life of the project.
+A MMRA is typically required by lenders where the maintenance cycle of the project is such that there are large maintenance costs relative to the cash flow which incurred during the operational life of the project.
 Lenders would be concerned in these circumstances to ensure that cash was effectively put aside equal to the estimated maintenance costs in the year in which such costs are to be incurred.

-From the lenders’ perspective, this is important because if that essential maintenance is not done when scheduled it may mean the ability of the project to repay the outstanding loan on time is impaired.
+From the lenders’ perspective, this is important because if that essential maintenance is not done when scheduled it may mean that the project’s ability to repay the outstanding loan on time is impaired.

-Similar to DSRA, the funding method for the establishment of the MMRA is usually stated in the Term Sheet which could be one of the following:
+Similar to debt service reserve account (DSRA), the funding method for the establishment of the MMRA is usually stated in the term sheet which could be one of the following:

-- Partially funded on the last day of construction, then built-up…. from the project’s cashflow; or
+Partially funded on the last day of construction, then built up from the project’s cash flow

 Modelling MMRA in a project finance model